bbatsov/zenburn-emacs/README.md

 Prelude's default color theme.
 You can load Zenburn at any time by `M-x load-theme zenburn`.

+### Debian and Ubuntu

+Users of Debian 9 or later or Ubuntu 16.10 or later may simply `apt-get install elpa-zenburn-theme`.

 ## Customization

 If you'd like to tweak the theme by changing just a few colors, you can